DataDog/datadog-ci/src/commands/sbom/README.md

 ## Development

-When developing software, you can try with the following command
+When developing software, you can try with the following command:

 ```bash
 DD_BETA_COMMANDS_ENABLED=1 yarn launch sbom upload --service <your-service> --env <your-environment> /path/to/sbom.json